 Laminate counter tops have come a long way, but they still can’t match the look and versatility of granite.
 It doesn’t take long for laminates to wear and it only takes one hot pan to destroy the surface.
 If you’re going to splurge on any single component of your remodel, go for granite.
 It’s what buyers want to see, and cooks love to use.
 Granite comes in five different grades, so you don’t need to buy the top of the line to get the beauty of stone and a great return on your investment.

-All kitchens need tiles, but not all tiles are created equal.
+All kitchens need tile, but not all tiles are created equal.
 Porcelain is much more resistant to chipping and cracking than ceramic which is why porcelain tiles are great for floors.
 You can also save money by using porcelain for back splashes, and many tiles mimic the look and feel of smooth stone or granite.
 The more pieces you use, the higher the price, so installing bigger tiles tends to lower the overall cost.

 Once you decide on a remodeling plan and the materials are on their way, don’t second guess yourself.
 Changing your mind is going to be expensive, time-consuming, and frustrating for both you and your contractor.
 Take your time choosing the right materials, features and appliances before you fire the starting gun to minimize the chances of cost overruns and delays.

-Talk to us about how to plan for your perfect kitchen remodel.
 At Starwood Renovation, we’re committed to giving you a great experience that’s built on integrity, reliability and professional craftsmanship.